MarounGrey-Notes/CS-Notes/C#_notes.md

+# Terms to know
+**Procedural Programming** - paradigm based on procedure calls.

 # C# vs .NET
 * C# is a programming language
-* .Net is a framework for building applications on Windows .Net consists of two components: CLR (Common Language Runtime) and Class Library
+* .Net is a framework for building applications on Windows
+* .NET consists of two components: CLR (Common Language Runtime) and Class Library.

 # CLR (Common Language runtime)
 The CLR is like a virtual machine that runs .NET applications.
 It takes care of important tasks like managing memory, handling errors, and making sure that the application runs securely.
 It also helps improve performance by compiling the code just before it is executed.
 All in all, the CLR is an essential part of the .NET framework that makes it easier and safer to develop applications.